 What Makes Roses Harmful to Cats?

 The most obvious reason that roses are harmful to cats is the thorns.
 To the unsuspecting feline or human, a rose’s thorns can leave nasty scratches.
-Our cats can only handle things with their mouth, and any thorns that they try to bite stand a good chance of biting back.
+Cats handle things with their paws and mouth, and any thorns that they try to paw or bite stand a good chance of retaliating.

-Beyond the thorns, chemicals are the second reason that roses can be toxic to cats.
+Added chemicals are the second reason that roses can be harmful to cats.
 Roses can be difficult to grow, especially with insects eating away at the leaves, and it’s easier to rely on pesticides to rid your garden of these nasty flower-eating critters.

-Pesticide poisoning has obvious symptoms to look out for.
+Pesticide poisoning has obvious signs to look out for.
 If your cat is a known flower eater and shows any of these signs, make sure to immediately visit your veterinarian:

 A Rose By Any Other Name